-22 North Carolina Utilities Commission, Order Declaring Moratorium on New Extended Area Service Proposals In the Matter of Investigation of the Manner in Which Extended Area Service is Implemented in North Carolina, Docket No. P-100, Sub 89 (Raleigh, NC, May 17, 1994); Order Allowing Defined-Radius and Defined-Area Calling Plans Subject to Certain Requirements In the Matter of Investigation into Defined Radius Discount Calling Plans, Docket No. P-100, Sub 126 (Raleigh, NC, May 17, 1994).
+North Carolina Utilities Commission, Order Declaring Moratorium on New Extended Area Service Proposals In the Matter of Investigation of the Manner in Which Extended Area Service is Implemented in North Carolina, Docket No. P-100, Sub 89 (Raleigh, NC, May 17, 1994); Order Allowing Defined-Radius and Defined-Area Calling Plans Subject to Certain Requirements In the Matter of confusion and "anomalies"; and (2) LECs are required to impute access charges within DAP/DRP areas to enable competition by IXCs and LECs.
+The Commission recognized the dialing disparity between IXC- and LEC-carried calls, but in doing so noted that it did not "believe that a perfectly level playing field is required as between IXCs and LECs in this context, only a reasonably level one.
+This the Commission is providing by allowing the IXCs both a legal and economic opportunity to compete (original emphasis)."
+The Commission's classification of DRPs and DAPs as long distance turned on several policy considerations.

-23 North Carolina Utilities Commission, Order Allowing Defined-Radius and Defined-Area Calling Plans Subject to Certain Requirements In the Matter of Investigation into Defined Radius Discount Calling Plans, Docket No. P-100, Sub 126 (Raleigh, NC, May 17, 1994), 22.

-compete (original emphasis)."24 The Commission's classification of DRPs and DAPs as long distance turned on several policy considerations.
 In North Carolina, local calling (including EAS) has traditionally been offered on a flat-rate basis, and were the Commission to authorize extended area calling as a local service, it would essentially have authorized measured local service-an action it did not countenance.
 Furthermore, the Commission reasoned that if DRPs and DAPs were classified as local service, competing IXCs would necessarily pay access charges to LECs while LECs would continue to pay "contract" rates to each other for the termination of traffic.